smsummers1/e15/independent-study/README.md

 ![]()

-## 13. Run the app
+## 14. Run the app

+After all that work we are now at that exciting moment of seeing if our application will work.
+Don't be surprised if there are issues or errors in your code.
+When I ran this the first time I had 4 different errors.
+As soon as I fixed one then there was another one, and then another, etc.  If you do run into errors, I have a few of the ones I ran into listed below the recap section with solutions.

+No time like the present, let's see if this application will work.
 Go to your **vhours.loc/** page.
 The import form should look like what you see below.

 <img src='images/23.png' width='700' height='auto'>

 ![]()

 Let's see if it works.
-Go ahead and choose the studentData.xlsx file provided with this tutorial.
+Go ahead and choose the **studentData.xlsx** file provided with this tutorial.
 Then click **Import User Data**.

 <img src='images/24.png' width='700' height='auto'>

 ![]()

 After you click the Import User Data button, you should return to the form again.
-Check the database to see the newly imported data in the students' table.
+Check the database to see the newly imported data is in the students table.

 <img src='images/25.png' width='700' height='auto'>

 ![]()

+If you see what is in the image above your application is working!

 ### **The import is complete!
 Congratulations!!!**

 You have now officially created a Laravel 7 application that will import an Excel file and populate the respective database table.
+Amazing work!

 ![]()

 ## **Recap:**

-1. Create a new Laravel 7 application
+1. Create the vhours Laravel 7 application
 2. Install Maatwebsite package
-3. Update the config file
+3. Add Maatwebsite to the Service Provider
+4. Assign Maatwebsite an alias
-4. Publish the config file
+5. Publish Maatwebsite's configuration file
-5. Prepare the database
+6. Create the vhours database
-6. Configure the database environment
+7. Connet the database to the application
-7. Test Connection
-8. Add Migration to create table
-9. Setup a Route
+8. Test the connection
+9. Create database table via migrations
 10. Setup a Model
-11. Create the Controller
+11. Create MyController and the import method
+12. Set up a Route
-12. Create the View
+13. Create the View
-13. Run the app
+14. Run the app

 ![]()